jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 <summary>Forums</summary>

 {% hint style="warning" %}
-Logging to forums with `Authentification` settings was deprecated in v6.7.0
+Logging to forums with `Authentication` was deprecated in v6.7.0

 You need to use cookie files.